 - Accented characters such as à, ñ, and ö can take a lot of Unicode bytes in one message segment, so be mindful when using them.
 However, other accented characters such as á, í, or ú don’t seem to affect the segmentation that much.

 - Smart quotes are sometimes referred to as “curly quotes” because of how they look.
 Try not to use smart quotes as much as you can.
 Instead of [“ ”] or [‘ ’], use the simpler “straight quotes” such as [” “] and [‘ ‘].

 - Non-GSM spaces are usually a result of copying and pasting.
 Not all mobile phones and carriers support non-GSM characters, so this will negatively affect how your messages are displayed and segmented.
 Non-GSM spaces are not always easy to detect, so you will need to use a tool to find them such as M-Zone’s Unicode Detection Tool.

-With our suite of SMS/MMS marketing tools and other AI-powered marketing solutions, we can help you automate and personalize your marketing messages, all while staying compliant with the dynamic nature of the cannabis industry.
+With our suite of SMS/MMS marketing tools and other AI-powered marketing solutions, we can help you automate and personalize your marketing messages, all while staying compliant with the dynamic nature of the industry.